Arkyris/blazinwfc/README.md

     }
 ```

 You will need to have a numbered property corresponding to each layer.
 The fill tile is an index to fill the final maps with.
-So my layer 0 is my base layer and i chose to fill it with floor tiles.
+So my layer 0 is my base layer and I chose to fill it with floor tiles.
 Layer 1 is my layer for the tops of walls so it looks like the player is behind the wall a little, I chose an all alpha tile to fill that with.

 **A closer look**